polhenarejos/pico-hsm/doc/public_key_authentication.md

 sc-hsm-tool -X --so-pin 1234567890123456 --pin 648219 -K 1 -n 1 -s 1
 ```

 and PKA and PIN are enabled, jointly with DKEK protection.

-### With SCS3
+###ï¿½With SCS3

 Unfortunately, SCS3 does not allow to initialize the device with PKA and PIN at the same time, though it can be achieved in separated steps: